Previous dayApril 21, 2026Next day

 29.6 km---✓ ReviewedUSGS →

-On April 21, 2026, worldwide seismic activity registered a magnitude 3.3 earthquake 107 km N of San Juan, Puerto Rico at 18:02 UTC.
-This was a shallow crustal earthquake, focused at 29.6 km depth.
+The USGS recorded this magnitude 3.3 earthquake 107 km N of San Juan, Puerto Rico at 18:02 UTC on April 21, 2026.
+At a depth of 29.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 19.431°N, -66.005°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 19.431°, -66.005°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21